I was actually playing with DHCP relay and what I did find out is kind of interesting. For what is DHCP relay look for rfc3046 .

 Ok that was the light stuff but what if the S3900s are in stack?
 How the global port number will be influenced?

 So this is complete explanation of S3900’s with basic configuration of option 82.
 It is necessary to say that if you have some special wishes for data transmitted in the string you can configure some (e.g. sysname instead of mac address, etc.).
-This option is possible only in newer VRP software.
-This information will be transmitted instead the MAC address value.
+This option is possible only in newer VRP versions.
+When it is configured this information will be transmitted instead the MAC address value.

-There is one more interesting thing – the gigabit ports are not distinguished in the formula for the port index number so even thou you have interface GigabitEthernet 1/1/1the port inex is using follow up numbering eth 1/0/48 (last FE interface) equals port index 47 and gig 1/1/1
+There is one more interesting thing – the gigabit ports are not distinguished in the formula for the port index number so even thou you have interface GigabitEthernet 1/1/1 the port index is using follow up numbering eth 1/0/48 (last FE interface) equals port index 47 and gig 1/1/1

 There is one exception – S6503

 This switch is kind of old and the software is working differently.
 Especially it is not possible to change any content of the last fields – so only MAC address can be transmitted as an identifier.
-There is also one more remark you should notice.
-The constant in the formula is not 52 but 48 so the global port number is counted like this:
+The other thing to know is that the constant in the formula is not 52 but 48 so the global port number is counted like this:

 48*slot number + present port index = global port number